History buffs, Titanic movie fans, and kids alike will revel in strolling through the experience-packed Titanic Museum in Branson Missouri.

 You’re in for a treat if you plan your visit to the Titanic Museum during the Christmas season, as it will be decked out in glittering décor.

-Pro Tip: Keep in mind Branson’s off-season is between Christmas and springtime, so that’s when you’ll want to go for the best chance at avoiding large crowds.
+Pro Tip: Keep in mind Branson’s off-season is between Christmas and springtime, so that’s when you’ll want to visit museums in Branson and do a relaxing self-guided tour for the best chance at avoiding large crowds.

 The Titanic Museum hours vary depending on the time of the year, but it typically opens around 9 a.m. and closes in the late evening hours.